Missing Tennessee student: From kissing allegation to manhunt

 February 3

-After Elizabeth was in Cummins' class for 33 minutes, Love issues Cummins an official reprimand for "allowing a particular student to spend an excessive amount of time in your classroom creating an unprofessional environment."
+After the district receives information that Elizabeth was in Cummins' class for 33 minutes, Love issues Cummins an official reprimand for "allowing a particular student to spend an excessive amount of time in your classroom creating an unprofessional environment."

 February 6